allanderek/pole-prediction-elm/README.md

 - [ ] Not sure what happens when teams/drivers are on equal points?
 This is mostly for the constructor and driver standings.
 - [ ] Setup ty a lsp for python: https://github.com/astral-sh/ty

-- [ ] Create an effect for sending predictions to the server
-- [ ] On response, the entry in the formulaOneSessionEntries should be removed, and when there is no such entry, the 'submit' button can be disabled.
-Question, what to do if the user re-orders back to what we *think* is the same order?
-I suggest that it is still enabled so that the user can make certain they are changing it to what they want.
 - [ ] Can we prevent the user from re-ordering the predictions whilst they are being submitted?
-- [ ] Should we just get rid of the entire SQLItePlugin thing and just use the context manager?
-It seems more hassle than it's worth particularly if it's not going to work with require_auth.
-- [ ] Next step is to allow updating with Results, a little tricky since it's difficult to get the current result from the leaderboard, unless we also download that at the same time.
 - [ ] We may wish to allow entering results even if the session leaderboard fails to download
 - [ ] We may not really need model.formulaOneSessionResultSubmitStatus since we can just use the leaderboard status since it returns that.
+This is similar to formulaE where we just use the leaderboard status, so we should probably do it the same way for both.
+I think if 'Inflight' could have a 'Maybe currentValue', that might be useful, and would mean I could set the leaderboard status when I submit the result.
 - [x] See if we can make 'SafetyCar' on formula e predictions a Maybe Bool, such that we can submit a result with no safety car such that the 'No' guessers do not get an early point, in particular a point between qualifying and the race.

 - [ ] Check on user login/logout on multiple tabs, does that work?
 I doubt it, but it should, shelfnova does it well.

+## Backend
+- [ ] Must prevent prediction entry after the sesion start time
+- [ ] Must not give back any predictions, other than the current user's *before* the session start time.

 ## Times
 - [x] Put the times on the formula 1 session page.